Beginning Arabic I

 D. Caterinacci

-Continuation of ITAL 101; independent laboratory practice is required in addition to scheduled class meetings.
+Emphasizes language and culture.
+Review of Italian grammar and usage while studying written forms.
+Independent laboratory practice is required in addition to scheduled class meetings.

 D. Caterinacci